 - 1.2.
-The proposed Treasury Management Strategy Statement (TMSS) for 2021/22 is attached at Appendix 2.
+The proposed Treasury Management Strategy Statement (TMSS) for 2022/23 is attached at Appendix 2.
 The Strategy has been developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury activity is without risk.
-The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements.

-- 1.5 Key points to note with specific regard to the Treasury Strategy: - 2020 was clearly all about Covid-19.
-In terms of Treasury, the impacts were seen first in a removal of liquidity in the market, then the logistical considerations of managing additional support packages cash flow and finally a constant need for assessment of the ongoing economic implications.
-As we move into 2021/22 it is this final impact that is carried over.
-Counterparties, banks and Money Market Funds have coped well thus far and liquidity is no longer an issue but interest rates remain close to zero and in some cases are already negative.
-Whilst a negative rate environment will feel very different should it become embedded in the deposit market it is of overall benefit to the authority who are a net borrower with significant forward requirement. - The Treasury Management Strategy covers the Council's treasury aims and principles.
+The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 Key points to note with specific regard to the Treasury Strategy: - 2021 clearly continued to be driven by the Covid-19 pandemic.
+Most notably, as economies began to reopen, persistent supply constraints and spikes in demand created strong inflationary pressures, not just in the UK but in most developed economies.
+In terms of Treasury, the impacts were seen first in rising gilt rates as the market anticipated a Monetary Policy Committee (MPC) response which duly came in December 2021 with a small rise in Base Rate to 0.25%.
+At the time of writing (December 2021) we expect this to be the start of a steady programme of monetary tightening measure through 2022 and beyond, at least until inflationary pressures are brought under control. - The Treasury Management Strategy covers the Council's treasury aims and principles.
 The Council also considers direct 'commercial' investments from time-to-time with the aim of generating financial return.
-Although reference is made to these type of investments in the TMSS' these transactions are guided and limited by the Capital Strategy document. - On borrowing, as stated above the current interest rate environment offers opportunity for budget savings on debt costs.
-In order to realise these savings the Authority needs to access a good proportion of its future requirement now in the short-term marketplace, to lock in current rates and remove, temporarily, interest rate risk.
-The Authority feels this is a reasonable strategy to pursue given the need to find savings and the consensus market view that interest rates will remain low for a sufficient period to allow us opportunity to term out the borrowing in the medium term.
-Of course, the Council will, with the help of its Advisors, continue to monitor rates and cash flow and look to secure new long-term borrowing as short-term loans mature should the interest rate environment show signs of material upward change. - In November the Public Works Loan Board (PWLB) reversed their 2019 1% increase in margin at which it would lend to Local Authorities.
-Whilst, at the same time, the PWLB introduced some restrictions on the types of activity it is willing to fund, it is not the current view of the S151 Officer that this will lead to any cessation of access to PWLB for North East Lincolnshire Council Should this change we now have proven relationships with alternative lenders in the market in order to meet our borrowing requirements - The Minimum Revenue Provision Policy remains unchanged for the coming year.
+Although reference is made to these types of investments in the TMSS' these transactions are guided and limited by the Capital Strategy document. - Another consequence of Covid has been the robustness of higher surplus balances resulting from receipt of Covid support packages and unavoidable delays in Capital Programme delivery.
+We expect this affect to fall away during 2022-23. - The Minimum Revenue Provision Policy remains unchanged for the coming year.